DA0-DA0/dao-contracts/contracts/external/cw-abc/README.md

 With bonding curves, we will always know what the price of an asset will be based on supply!
 More on benefits later.

 This contract implements two methods:
-- `Buy {}` is called with sending along some reserve curency (such as $USDC, or whatever the bonding curve is backed by).
+- `Buy {}` is called with sending along some reserve currency (such as $USDC, or whatever the bonding curve is backed by).
 The reserve currency is stored by the bonding curve contract, and new tokens are minted and sent to the user.
 - `Sell {}` is called along with sending some supply currency (the token minted by the bonding curve).
-The supply tokens are burned, and reserve curency is returned.
+The supply tokens are burned, and reserve currency is returned.

 It is possible to use this contact as a basic bonding curve, without any of the augmented features.